StuartCowley/lydia-wallace-weather-App/README.md

 # Weather-App
-This is a project using React to create a weather app showing a 5 day forcast.
+This is a project using React to create a weather app showing a 5 day forecast.

+# API
+mcr-codes-weather-app.herokuapp.com default API,
+mcr-codes-weather-app-alt.herokuapp.com alternative API (just in case main API is not working).

 # Getting Started with Create React App